3xcellency/Shop-IT/README.md

 ![Application](https://github.com/3xcellency/MovieBrowser/raw/MovieBrowser/ozan.gif)

-This repository contains an iOS Movie browser project that utilizes reactive and modern components.
+This repository contains an iOS Shop IT project that utilizes reactive and modern components.

 ### Dependencies Used